 This course is geared towards beginners and those with no yoga experience at all who want to gain an understanding of Ashtanga Yoga.
-You will be guided in a small, intimate setting, with a maximum of 12 students, allowing for individual attention.

 Each class will begin with a foundational discussion on yoga, covering topics such as the importance of breath; the meaning of vinyasa; the effect of yoga on both the body and mind, and the benefits of consistent practice.